Maths is one of the most highly-requested subjects on Superprof every year.

 Have you noticed your child struggling with the math curriculum at school?

 It's understandable why this could be worrying - every parent wants their child to succeed.
-Maths can play a huge role in a child's academic career and Maths plays an important role in everyday life, so now is the time to think about finding a math tutor!
+Maths can play a huge role in a child's academic career and Maths plays an important role in everyday life, so now is the time to think about finding a mathematics tutor!

 But why study maths with a private tutor?
 Academic support and home tutoring have become widely used among parents, who already know the answer to this question!